Top Trades in Demand for 2026: Your Path Toward an Exciting Career

 Electrical technicians

 Electrical technicians help power homes, businesses and large industrial operations by installing, maintaining and troubleshooting electrical systems.
-UTI’s Electrical, Electronics & Industrial Technology (EEIT) program teaches students to install, maintain and troubleshoot a wide range of electrical, electronics and industrial systems.
-Over the course of approximately one year, students gain hands-on experience with electrical wiring, DC and AC theory, troubleshooting, security and fire alarm systems, CCTV, cable/Wi-Fi technology, industrial robotics, instrumentation/control, and mechanical systems.130
+UTI’s Electrical, Electronics, & Industrial Technology program teaches students to install, maintain and troubleshoot a wide range of electrical, electronics and industrial systems.
+Over the course of one year, students gain hands-on training with electrical wiring, DC and AC theory, troubleshooting, security and fire alarm systems, CCTV, cable/Wi-Fi technology, industrial robotics, instrumentation/control, and mechanical systems.20,130

 Wind turbine technicians

 Wind turbine technicians, also known as wind techs, install, inspect, maintain and repair wind turbines.
 As interest in renewable energy grows, the need for qualified wind turbine technicians has expanded.
-UTI’s Wind Turbine Technology program offers focused training in electrical theory, mechanical systems and safety procedures needed to work in the wind energy field.
-Graduates are prepared to pursue entry-level roles in one of the fastest-growing career fields in the country.
+UTI offers a Wind Turbine Technology program focused training in electrical theory, mechanical systems and safety procedures needed to work in the wind energy field.
+Select campus locations offer the Electrical & Wind Turbine Technology program, which places more of an emphasis on construction/technical trades and electrical knowledge.20,130 Graduates from both programs are prepared to pursue entry-level roles in one of the fastest-growing career fields in the country.

 Robotics and automation technicians

 Robotics and automation technicians play a key role in modern manufacturing and industrial systems by installing, maintaining and troubleshooting robotic equipment.
 UTI’s Robotics & Automation program introduces students to smart manufacturing, control systems and programmable logic controllers (PLCs), giving them hands-on training with real-world tools and technologies.
-In under a year, students are prepared for entry-level opportunities in high-tech, automated environments.
+There are also select campus locations offering the Electrical, Robotics & Automation Technology program.20,130 This program focuses on electrical knowledge with construction/electrical based courses.
+In under a year, students from either program are prepared for entry-level opportunities in high-tech, automated environments.

 Train at UTI for In-Demand Skilled Trade Jobs

-With many skilled trades in demand and projected openings across many industries , it’s time to consider furthering your education to put yourself on the path toward success.
+With many skilled trades jobs in demand and projected openings across many industries, it’s time to consider furthering your education to put yourself on the path toward success.
 At UTI, you can train and graduate in less than a year.1,7

 START PREPARING TO PURSUE AN EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN.